Updated on 3/3/2022

 - Other unusual changes in behavior or mood

 Antidepressants are considered safe, but it is important to monitor anyone taking an antidepressant for worsening depression or unusual behavior.
 If you or someone you know experiences suicidal thoughts or ideation while taking an antidepressant, seek emergency help.
 Over the long-term, antidepressants are thought to reduce suicide risk by improving a person’s mood.

 While not a cure for depression, antidepressants can help reduce depression symptoms by balancing and regulating neurochemicals.
 Each drug works in slightly different ways, and if one does not relieve your symptoms, there are others available that may work better.
 When your psychiatrist prescribes antidepressants, they will advise at least six weeks for the medication to work to its full extent.
 They will also work with you to manage any side effects you may experience.
 As much as possible, be patient and seek help and treatment for your depression symptoms while antidepressants take effect.

-If you’re looking for help with depression symptoms, consider Talkspace Psychiatry — a convenient and inexpensive way to start feeling better.
+If you’re looking for help with depression symptoms, consider Talkspace online psychiatry services — a convenient and inexpensive way to start feeling better.